Skip to navigation Skip to content Skip to subnav

 (6) “Division” means the Child Development Division.

 (8) “Training” means an activity, approved by the Commissioner or the Commissioner’s designee, that is likely to lead to employment or required to maintain employment.
 (Added 1987, No. 205 (Adj.
 Sess.), § 6; amended 1997, No. 31, § 1; 2005, No. 174 (Adj.
 Sess.), § 110; 2007, No. 172 (Adj.
 Sess.), § 17; 2013, No. 131 (Adj.
 Sess.), § 63, eff.
 May 20, 2014; 2019, No. 161 (Adj.
 Sess.), § 1, eff.
 Oct.
 5, 2020; 2019, No. 161 (Adj.
 Sess.), § 2, eff.
 Sept.
-1, 2021.)
+1, 2021; 2023, No. 87 (Adj.
+Sess.), § 76, eff.
+March 13, 2024.)

 • § 3512.
 Child Care Financial Assistance Program; eligibility

 (2) The subsidy authorized by this subsection and the corresponding family contribution shall be established by the Commissioner, by rule, and shall bear a reasonable relationship to income and family size.
 The Commissioner may adjust the subsidy and family contribution by rule to account for increasing child care costs not to exceed 1.5 times the most recent annual increase in the NAICS code 611, Educational Services.
 Families shall be found eligible using an income eligibility scale based on the current federal poverty level and adjusted for the size of the family.
 Co-payments shall be assigned to the whole family and shall not increase if more than one eligible child is enrolled in child care.
 Families with an annual gross income of less than or equal to 175 percent of the current federal poverty guidelines shall not have a family co-payment.
-Families with an annual gross income up to and including 575 percent of current federal poverty guidelines, adjusted for family size, shall be eligible for a subsidy authorized by the subsection.
+Families with an annual gross income up to and including 575 percent of current federal poverty guidelines, adjusted for family size, shall be eligible for a subsidy authorized by this subsection.
 The scale shall be structured so that it encourages employment.
 If the federal poverty guidelines decrease in a given year, the Division shall maintain the previous year’s federal poverty guidelines for the purpose of determining eligibility and benefit amount under this subsection.

 (3) Earnings deposited in a qualified child education savings account, such as the Vermont Higher Education Investment Plan, established in 16 V.S.A. § 2877, or any similar plan qualified under 26 U.S.C. § 529, shall be disregarded in determining the amount of a family’s income for the purpose of determining continuing eligibility.

-(4) Nothing in this subsection shall preclude a child care provider from establishing tuition rates that are lower than the provider reimbursement rate in the Child Care Financial Assistance Program.
+(4) Nothing in this subsection shall preclude a child care provider from establishing tuition rates that are lower than the provider reimbursement rate in the Child Care Financial Assistance Program

 (5) The Department shall ensure that applications for the Child Care Financial Assistance Program use a simple, plain-language format.
 Applications shall be available in both electronic and paper formats and shall comply with the Office of Racial Equity’s most recent Language Access Report.